Simmyt3r/artisanconnect-ng/README.txt

 NOTE: Create /uploads/portfolio/ and /uploads/avatar/ folders on your server
       if they are not created automatically.

+Project Credit:
+Sarverun Simeon Tertese
-Project: Peter Nice Benet (FT21BCMP0678) — Nasarawa State University, Keffi
+Peter Nice Renet
-Supervisor: Dr. Kefas Yunana | March 2026
+March 2026